W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsection{From VOAs to Dotsenko-Fateev integrals via representation theory of $W$-algebras}

+Let us illustrate this by deriving some consequences of this correspondence on free-field correlation functions associated to Toda CFTs, and more precisely \textit{Ward identities}.
+We also discuss to what extent it allows for a systematic study of $\g$-Dotsenko-Fateev integrals.

-The previous statement actually admits a straightforward generalization where we consider, instead of a scalar field $\varphi:\S^1\to\R$, a vectorial GFF taking values in a $r$-dimensional real vector space $\a\simeq\R^r$.
-In that case we can in the very same fashion construct a probabilistic representation of the rank $r$ Heisenberg vertex algebra.
-Thanks to this more general construction we can now consider special vertex subalgebras of the Heisenberg vertex called \textit{$W$-algebras}.
+First of all we need a straightforward generalization of the above correspondence where we consider, instead of a scalar field $\varphi:\T\to\R$, a vectorial GFF having values in a $r$-dimensional Euclidean space $\a\simeq\R^r$.
+We obtain a similar probabilistic construction of the rank $r$ Heisenberg vertex algebra, from which we can consider special vertex subalgebras called \textit{$W$-algebras}.